beatrizmaciel/aem-business-practitioner-studies/Udemy Practice Tests/practice-test-1.md

 ❗ Usar ferramentas de linguagem para ter maior capacidade de afetar usuários

 28 // A specific user is encountering an error while editing a page that other authors have not reported.
 How would you troubleshoot the problem using AEM?
-× Check the Page timeline
+:x: Check the Page timeline
 - Impersonate as the user reporting the issue

 29 // When a user requests a cacheable document from the AEM Dispatcher, what will the Dispatcher check to access whether the document exists in the web server file system?
 Choose two.